Isaiah1001/CNN-Learning-Journey/README.md

 # CNN Learning Journey

-This repository documents an end-to-end CNN learning journey on the Oxford 102 Flowers dataset[^2], starting from a custom CNN built from scratch by Pytorch[^1] and progressing through transfer learning, experiment management, and deployment-oriented compression.
+This repository documents an end-to-end CNN learning journey on the Oxford 102 Flowers dataset[^2], starting from a custom CNN built from scratch with Pytorch[^1] and progressing through transfer learning, experiment management, and deployment-oriented compression.
 The project is designed not only to improve classification accuracy, but also to understand how deep learning workflows evolve from basic modeling to reproducible experimentation and practical deployment.

 ## Overview